Dubai average property prices to remain steady in 2024

 Property Finder bought a minority stake in Zingat in 2017.

 "We are proud to continue with our growth plans in Turkey, having first acquired all of Zingat in 2023 and now our partnership with Hepsiemlak, the leading player in our sector.
-Our global experience will contribute immensely to the growth and development.
+Our global experience will contribute immensely to the growth and development of the sector, as well as the synergy that will be brought by the merger of two important technology pioneers in the real estate sector,” added Ari Kesisoglu, president, Property Finder.

 ALSO READ: